What is gestational diabetes?

 What are the symptoms?

-gestational diabetes may not cause symptoms, you need to be tested for the condition.
-You may be surprised if your test
+gestational diabetes may not cause symptoms, it is important for you to be tested for gestational

 Sometimes a pregnant woman who has symptoms has been